1. D-E Today 2022-2023 Winter

 How would you like to expand D-E Mathematics Department’s curriculum in the future?

 I want to continue expanding upon our elective program.
 Our department has more people doubling up or tripling up than any of the other departments.
 You know, we have hundreds of more enrollments than we have students in classes.
 So that means that the students are taking multiple math and computer science classes.
 As a result, I think we have a lot of room for introducing more electives for that.
 Some of our electives are really appealing to kids and some electives are not as appealing.
 The idea with the elective program is that you would have kids in the same classroom with lots of different experiences.
 But more typically our students are busy, and they fill up their schedule with all kinds of things.
 Often, we’ve ended up with an elective program where there tends to be many students that have had a certain math experience at a higher level and then some other electives where there are many students who have kind of been with each other having a different types of math experiences.
 I want to try to figure out what kind of electives can we offer that will move us back toward that integration.
-There are also topics like the concept of infinity or fourth and fifth dimensional space where we want to ask what that even means. continually be infusing our program with additional classes.
+There are also topics like the concept of infinity or fourth and fifth dimensional space where we want to ask what that even means.
+[I feel that we need to] continually be infusing our program with additional classes.

 When students graduate from D-E, what do you hope they leave with?